Skip to Content

 A survival garden doesn’t need to be complicated.
 By starting with a few essential crops and expanding over time, you can secure your food supply and gain the confidence to grow more.

-A little dirt under your nails today could mean a whole lot of delicious homegrown meals tomorrow!
+🍅 A little dirt under your nails today = a plate of homegrown goodness tomorrow.

 You may find the following links useful: